reimagined/resolve/docs/Contributing.md

 After implementing a feature or fixing a bug, ensure that all items of the following list are satisfied:

 - Your code abides by the [code-style conventions](#code-style).
 - **All** existing unit and functional tests pass.
-Before creating a pull request, ensure that none of these aggregate show any error in your local environment: `yarn prettier`, `yarn lint`, `yarn test` and `yarn test:functional`.
+Before creating a pull request, ensure that none of these commands show any error in your local environment: `yarn prettier`, `yarn lint`, `yarn test` and `yarn test:functional`.
 - All examples work.
 - The documentation is up to date (if applicable).